As a former student-athlete himself, Tim Lampe knows the effect a good facility can have on a collegiate athletic program.

 VCU now knows what an elite Director of Facilities can do for an athletic department after having Lampe to run the show for the past 16 years.

-Now in his 17th year with the Rams, Lampe serves as Senior Associate Athletic Director for Athletic Facilities, overseeing the Verizon Wireless Arena at the Stuart C. Siegel Center, Thalhimer Tennis Center, VCU’s use of The Diamond, VCU’s Sports Backers Stadium, Sports Medicine Center, as well as the construction of the new basketball practice facility and upgrades/renovations to all VCU athletic facilities.
+Now in his 17th year with the Rams, Lampe serves as Senior Associate AD for Facilities, overseeing the Verizon Wireless Arena at the Stuart C. Siegel Center, Thalhimer Tennis Center, VCU’s use of The Diamond, VCU’s Sports Backers Stadium, Sports Medicine Center, as well as the construction of the new basketball practice facility and upgrades/renovations to all VCU athletic facilities.

 Since arriving in Richmond in 1997, he has helped construct the Siegel Center and has overseen the growth and renovation since the opening in 1999.
 He has brought personalities such as President Obama, President Clinton, Dave Matthews, James Taylor, Sheryl Crow, and Bill Cosby while hosting such sporting events such as the Virginia High School League Basketball Championships, the Harlem Globetrotters, as well as tennis events featuring the likes of Andre Agassi, Steffi Graf, Andy Roddick, Serena Williams, John McEnroe, and others.